barsoom/jwt_authentication/README.md

 ## Important note about forms

-This middleware is not suitable for apps with forms since it will redirect after the session timeout loosing the data.
+This middleware is by default not suitable for apps with forms since it will redirect after the session timeout loosing the data.

 For many apps this isn't a problem.

-One simple workaround could be to redirect to `JWT_PARAM_MISSING_REDIRECT_URL` before loading a form page, but it's not fool-proof since people sometimes leave forms open in tabs for a very long time.

-This can be solved by a more complex protocol but that is out of scope of this library.
-Ideas for a simple solution are of course welcome :)
+You can change this behavior by passing in your own `sso_session_persister`, see more about that further down.

 ## Config